NERVE INJURIES TO THE FOOT (NEUROMAS)

 The goal of treating this condition is to reduce the inflammation around the nerve and to prevent further trauma to it.

-- Changing into shoes without a heel that are wide in the front of the foot.
+- Changing into shoes without a heel that is wide in the front of the foot.

 - Anti-inflammatory pills may be used to lessen the inflammation.